-- This study is funded by a grant awarded by the National Institute of Health Research (NIHR)
+- The study was initially funded by a grant awarded by the National Institute of Health Research (NIHR)

-- Researchers from Bristol University are leading the project and working with your local Head & Neck Team.
+- The study is sponsored by University Hospitals Bristol and Weston with researchers from Bristol University leading the project and working with our local Head & Neck Team.

 Background to Head and Neck 5000